"Nothing is more powerful than an idea whose time has come."

 Over the past year, A Voice for Choice Advocacy has successfully helped hundreds of individuals get their religious accommodation requests approved.
 While some other organizations have or sell templates of religious exemptions on their websites, we do not recommend using these as colleges will not believe they are your sincere beliefs if you are the twentieth person sending in the same letter.
 We also don't recommend sending a letter from your religious leader unless that is specifically required, and we certainly do not recommend sending one from an entity that is not verifiable.

 While organizations may just ask for a statement that vaccines are against your religious beliefs and you hold those beliefs sincerely, they have the right to ask for more a detailed explanation to determine that those statements are true.
 They will also deny your religious exemption if they do not believe your beliefs are sincere, or if they are moral, ethical or personal beliefs, rather than religious beliefs.
-For employees, the questions must be consistent with the guidance from the U.S. Equal Employment Opportunity Commission (EEOC) https://www.eeoc.gov/laws/
+For employees, the questions must be consistent with the guidance from the U.S. Equal Employment Opportunity Commission (EEOC) https://www.eeoc.gov/laws/guidance/questions-and-answers-religious-discrimination-workplace.
+The following are examples of what may be asked to support a religious exemption:

 - Explain how receiving the vaccine conflicts with or violates your sincerely held religious belief, observance or practice.